 Do students in the course interact?

 Yes.
 Students interact and share ideas through ungraded and graded discussions in Canvas, the program’s learning management system.
-Specifically for APC 300: Programming I, students are broken into small discussion groups to work together on assignments, such as working out solutions to practice exercises.
+Students are broken into small discussion groups to work together on assignments, such as working out solutions to practice exercises.

 There is also a small group assignment and weekly peer reviews.
 You can collaborate, ask questions, and have general, non-assessment discussions in the virtual Student Resource Lounge.
 Many students are surprised to find that they get to know their instructors and classmates better online than in a traditional classroom.